OWASP/www-project-operational-technology-top-10/docs/index.md

 - [What is OT](/docs/what-is-ot.md)
 - [Example OT Architectures](/docs/ot-architectures.md)
+- How do we expect a system to behave?
+What would be the perfect world?
 - [Differences between OT and IT](/docs/ot-vs-it.md)

 Focus: are we focusing builders, defenders or attackers?
 Different classification: Operators/Integrators/Vendors